docQodly/docs/docs/studio/overview.md

 ![tabs](./img/tabs.png)

 [By default](#preview-mode), when you open a file, a new tab is added for that file.
 New tabs are added to the right of the existing tabs.
-All Qodly files and editors use tabs: model, webforms, methods, classes, roles and privileges, settings, pictures, and so on.
+All Qodly files and editors use tabs: model, Pages, methods, classes, roles and privileges, settings, pictures, and so on.

 Tabs let you quickly navigate between items and you can drag and drop tabs to reorder them.
 Only one instance of an item can be open in the same editor window.